Leisure Suit Larry: Magna Cum Laude: Gameplay

 Magna Cum Laude has an open world where Larry can walk about campus and interact with students and personnel on the premises.
 In this mode, Larry can search for hidden money or tokens, strike poses to impress girls, and take photos which can later be sold to collectors.
 At several locations on campus a minigame can be entered, usually by "activating" an object or a person (starting a conversation).
 The player must win most of the minigames in order to advance.
 Minigames started by a conversation usually increase the affection of one of the girls; other minigames can provide money or increase "confidence".

 The game originally received an "Adults Only" rating from the ESRB and was subsequently edited to receive a more commercial "Mature" rating in the United States and Canada.
 In Europe, the game was released unedited on all three systems and featured a disclaimer on the packaging highlighting that it was "uncut".
 The unedited version was eventually released in North America under the title Leisure Suit Larry: Magna Cum Laude—Uncut and Uncensored!.
 The major difference between the two North American releases is that the uncut and uncensored version contains full frontal nudity and sex scenes, although there is very little of the latter and it is mostly implied rather than depicted.
 Both versions were refused classification by the OFLC and effectively banned in Australia.

+The game contained English, Spanish, French, German, Italian, Russian and Dutch languages.

 Plot

 The main protagonist, Larry Lovage, is a student at Walnut Log Community College whose purpose is to get on a dating TV show called "Swingles".
 Uma Yasmine, the hostess of the show won't allow Larry on the show until he will prove his seductive wits by obtaining "tokens of affection".
 Sixteen college girls will conveniently be at his disposal.
 His aging uncle, Larry Laffer from the original games, provides brief advice and appears at a local bar.

 After going through several rounds on the dating show and obtaining tokens, Larry becomes a finalist and goes on a date at a strip club with three girls.
-Larry will choose one out of the three who he gets to bring back to his room with.
+Larry will choose one out of the three whom he gets to bring back to his room.
 The game ends with Larry partying in college during Spring Break with the entire college.